Projected subgradient methods for paraconvex optimization: Application to robust low-rank matrix recovery: Projected subgradient algorithm for paraconvex optimization

 \RestyleAlgo{boxruled}

 In the above algorithm, the step-size $\alpha_{k}>0$ plays a key role in the algorithm's progression.
-In fact, by employing different step-sizes, such as fixed, diminishing, and Scaled Polyak's step-sizes, we can define various projected subgradient methods, where they can then be compared in terms of the convergence rates and overall numerical performance.
+In fact, by employing different step-sizes, such as fixed, diminishing, and Scaled Polyak's step-sizes, we can define various PSMs, where they can then be compared in terms of the convergence rates and overall numerical performance.
+Recall that, by \Cref{ass}, the function $f$ is $\nu$-paraconvex on the open convex set $X'\supseteq X$.
+This property implies that $f$ is locally Lipschitz continuous at each iterate $x_k\in X$; see \Cref{thm:paralip}~\ref{thm:paralip-2}.
+Consequently, the Clarke's subdifferential $\partial f(x_k)$ is nonempty for all $k$.

-We begin with the subsequent lemma establishing a fundamental recurrence, providing an upper bound for the update step based on the chosen step-size.
-This result is instrumental in deriving the convergence rate of the projected subgradient methods.
+We begin with the subsequent lemma establishing a fundamental recurrence.
+This result is instrumental in deriving the convergence rate of the PSMs.

 \begin{lem}[{\bf Basic inequalities I}] Let \(x_k\) and \(x_{k+1}\) be two consecutive iterations of \Cref{alg:subgradient} such that \(x_k \in \mathcal{T}_\gamma\) with $\gamma=\nicefrac{1}{2}$.
 Then, one has